marcangelo1/Discord-Documentation/docs/Task3.md

 **3.** Click the rocket ship icon near the bottom of your screen.
 It's right next to your Video and Screen Share buttons.

-???+ Note "Missing Rocket Ship Icon"
+???+ Note "Missing rocket ship icon"

     - Not all servers support Discord Activities.
 If you don't see the rocket ship icon in a voice channel, it's likely Activities aren't enabled for that server.
     - Contact a server moderator or admin to check if they're allowed and resolve potential permission issues.